truenas/middleware/docs/userguide/truenas_quick.rst

 Packing List
 ------------

-The TrueNAS® Storage Appliance supports two expansion shelf models: the :ref:`TrueNAS E16 Expansion Shelf` and the :ref:`TrueNAS E24 Expansion Shelf`.
+The TrueNAS® Storage Appliance supports two expansion shelf models: the :ref:`E16 Expansion Shelf` and the :ref:`E24 Expansion Shelf`.
 Each is designed to be straightforward to set up.

 The TrueNAS® Storage Appliance comes with a number of necessary accessories.
 If anything is missing or your TrueNAS® Storage Appliance arrived in less than pristine condition, immediately take pictures and contact iXsystems support.